 - Academic Year - An academic year consists of the fall and spring semesters and may include a following summer session.

 - GPA - The cumulative Grade Point Average is reported in the Banner Student System.
-The GPA used in calculating Satisfactory Academic Progress must include credits that may not be calculated in an academic GPA, examples including but not limited to, developmental courses, academic forgiveness, transfer credits etc.
+The GPA used in calculating Satisfactory Academic Progress must include credits that may not be calculated in an academic GPA, examples including but not limited to, developmental courses, academic forgiveness, transfer credits etc. Students must have a GPA consistent with graduation requirements.

 - Hours Attempted - We count, in hours attempted, every credit hour one has ever taken at a college or university of higher education.
-The hours attempted include only those hours from colleges and universities from which BVCTC accepts credit.
+The hours attempted include only those hours from colleges and universities from which BridgeValley accepts credit.

 - Hours Passed - These are semester hours for courses where a grade of D or better has been earned.